dotnet/csharplang/proposals/state-machine-restriction-updates.md

 - Allow `ref`/`ref struct` locals and `unsafe` blocks in iterators and async methods provided they are used in code segments without any `yield` or `await`.
 - Warn about `yield` inside `lock`.
-- Consolidate spec: disallow pointers to hoisted variables (pointers to captured variables are already disallowed).

 ## Motivation
 [motivation]: #motivation